In This Chapter

 A spoonful of sugar or blatant trickery: Giving your Pom medicine

-Medicine that sits in the bottle or splatters all over the floor doesn’t do your Pom (or your wallet) much good.
-But managing to get pills and liquid medicine where they need to go can be frustrating if not downright impossible.
+to get pills and liquid medicine where they need to go can be frustrating if

 For pills, try one of these options:

 - The stick-it-down-the-throat option: Gently open the mouth, place the pill as far back as possible (aided by a tiny shove with your index finger), close the mouth, and gently rub the throat.
 You also can buy a piller, a small plunger that takes the place of your finger.
-If your pup is used to you opening her mouth and handing her a treat from puppyhood, this should be a snap.
+If your pup is used to you opening her mouth and handing her a treat from puppyhood, this should be a snap. - The hide-it-in-food option: Unless medical reasons prevent this method, hide the pill in a bit of peanut butter or liverwurst.
+If your Pom’s suspicious and filterfeeds her way through the food, add these steps:

-Liquid medicine is tougher to administer than pills.
-You need to pull out one cheek so it makes a little pocket, squirt the stuff in, and hope for the best.
-(And giving a little treat as a reward never hurts.)
+pills.
+You need to pull out one cheek so it makes a little pocket, squirt the

 Urination changes